ElisaParent/Intro-to-NMOS-Digital-Logic/README.md

 # Intro-to-NMOS-Digital-Logic
-Introduce students to NMOS Digital Logic using simulations from LTspice.
-A folder containing the LTspice simulations includes a file specifically for NMOS testing, a tutorial file, and, if using the logic gate testing files, the entire file with the user-made symbols is required for use.
+Introduce students to NMOS Digital Logic using simulations from LTspice with a folder containing the LTspice simulations, a file specifically for NMOS testing, and a tutorial file; if using the logic gate testing files, the entire file with the user-made symbols is required for use.